michaelmosmann/silk/binds.md

 }
 {% endhighlight %}

 The consumer of this `Settings` can asked for them by simply asking for the array type `Settings[]`.
-(This is a build in functionality that you get out of the box.
+This is a build in functionality that you get out of the box.
 For all types you declared any bind (also normal ones) you can ask for the array type as well.
 {% highlight java %}
 class SettingDependentService {
   SettingDependentService(Settings[] settings) { /*...*/  }
 }
 {% endhighlight %}

-Often the usage of `List`s is preferred.
-I don't see a real advantage using them here but in case we want them anyway we once `install` the a `Bundle` that makes `List`s available in general.
+Often the usage of `List` is preferred.
+I don't see a real advantage using them here but in case we want them anyway we once `install` a `Bundle` that makes `List`s available in general.
 Now we can use `List<X>` as a replacement for `X[]` everywhere.
 {% highlight java %}
 protected void bootstrap() {
 	install( BuildinBundle.LIST );
 }
 {% endhighlight %}
+Like `List`s here we could also add `Set<X>`s as equivalent to `X[]`.
+This kind of _bridges_ from an array-type to any kind of collection can be added easily to Silk with a _one-liner_ by extending the `ArrayBridgeSupplier`.

 ## Star-Bindings